hy950921/hy950921.github.io/_posts/2018-11-10-Binary Search.md

 # Lintcode 14.
 First Position of Target
 #### For a given sorted array (ascending order) and a target number, find the first index of this number in O(log n) time complexity.
 If the target number does not exist in the array, return -1.
+    class Solution:
+    """
+    @param nums: The integer array.
+    @param target: Target to find.
+    @return: The first position of target.
+Position starts from 0.
+    """
     def binarySearch(self, nums, target):
         if not nums:
             return -1

         start, end = 0, len(nums) - 1
         while start + 1 < end:
             mid = start + (end - start) // 2